faster-cpython/benchmarking-public/results/bm-20230325-3.12.0a6+-662c16c/bm-20230325-linux-x86_64-faster%2dcpython-pep_669-3.12.0a6+-662c16c-vs-base.md

 | Geometric mean          | (ref)                                                                  | 1.02x faster                                                        |

 Benchmark hidden because not significant (15): async_tree_none, scimark_lu, djangocms, scimark_fft, xml_etree_parse, xml_etree_iterparse, json_dumps, bench_mp_pool, logging_simple, regex_v8, sqlite_synth, chaos, fannkuch, json, thrift

+# HPT report

+- Reliability score: 100.00% likely to be faster
+- 90% likely to have a speedup of 1.01x
+- 95% likely to have a speedup of 1.01x
+- 99% likely to have a speedup of 1.01x